SiPad/cinestar-bot/README.md

 # Movie of the week - bot

-Broadcasting the cinestar - movies of the week (Film der Woche) via E-Mail to multiple recievers
+Broadcasting the cinestar - movies of the week (Film der Woche) via E-Mail to multiple receivers

 ## Note
 Configuration is done with example outlook.com configuration.